Reflected entropy in an evaporating black hole through non-isometric map: Reflected entropy

 In the following, in addition to calculating the reflected entropy, we also calculate the mutual information.
 Actually, we may define the so-called Markov gap\cite{Hayden:2021gno},

 which can be related to the fidelity of a particular Markov recovery process on the canonical purification of $\rho_{AC}$.

-To compute the entanglement entropy, one may calculate the $n$-th Rényi entropy first and then do analytical continuation $n\to 1$ to obtain the von Neumann entropy.
+As the computation of the entanglement entropy, one may calculate the $n$-th Rényi reflected entropy first and then do analytical continuation $n\to 1$ to obtain the reflected entropy.
 However, unlike the usual entanglement entropy, the calculation of the reflected entropy involves the operator $\sqrt{\rho_{AC}}$, which is not easy to define and compute.
 To solve this problem, one introduce a new replication on $\sqrt{\rho_{AC}}$ \cite{Dutta:2019gen} to define a normalized state,

 When $m$ approaches 1, we return to our initially defined purification.
 When $m$ is even, the terms containing $\sqrt{\rho_{AC}}$ do not appear, making the calculation easy.
 At the same time, considering $n$ copies for the $n$-th Rényi entropy, one obtain a $(m, n)$-th Rényi entropy, and the reflected von Neumann entropy is given by